Publication Date: Feb. 28, 2012

 What faction will Beatrcie choose?
 Will she leave the family she adores?
 What does being Divergent mean and why does that pose the threat of death if the wrong people find out?
 How can she hide being Divergent when she doesn’t even know what makes her so?
 Will she survive invitation or will she end up factionless?

 This is the first YA novel I have finished and I was so hooked by the action, the interesting challenges that Tris faces and the little bit of romance.
 The author skillfully creates a dystopian society and what could happen when even the seemingly virtuous take their virtue to an extreme and inflict their judgments on others of different factions.
-I highly recommend Divergent, I got lost in another world, where I was challenged to think what I virtue I value most and how I would face the challenges if in the same situation.
-I can’t wait to read the next one!
+I highly recommend Divergent, I got lost in another world, where I was challenged to think what virtue I value most and how I would face the challenges if in the same situation.
+I can’t wait to finish the series.

 Disclosure: This review contains my honest opinion of the book.
 Purchases made from the IndieBound or Barnes & Noble links above will give me a small commission at no additional cost to you.
 Thanks for your support of my blog should you decide to purchase.

 What did you think of this series?
 What virtue do you hold most dear?
 I haven’t read Allegiant yet, what did you think of the ending, without giving it away?
 As always, happy reading!

 Subscribe now to gain access to the Exclusive Subscriber Library full of planners, printables and tips to plan and organize your life so you can crush your goals and achieve your dream life NOW!